Home

 The Welte-Mignon Recording Process

-But although Richard Simonton was a real enthusiast in the promotion of Welte's "lost" musical archive, his energy and commitment were not matched by a similar expertise on the history or technical operation of player pianos, and in the light of new documentary evidence, the theories that have been accepted for so many years have become unconvincing.
+But although Richard Simonton was a real enthusiast in the promotion of Welte's "lost" musical archive, his energy and personal charm were not matched by a similar expertise on the history or technical operation of player pianos, and in the light of new documentary evidence, the theories that have been accepted for so many years have become unconvincing.
 This webpage describes the probable system that Welte used, using the latest evidence from all relevant sources, much of which was not available, or at least not recognised, until the past few years.
-Those wanting a more detailed analysis of the historical evidence should read our factsheet on Welte-Mignon Recording, once it is ready.

 Ignace Jan Paderewski recording for the Welte-Mignon - 27 February 1906, Leipzig.